 Being involved in a work-related accident is never easy.
 On top of dealing with the physical implications of your injuries, you will very likely need to take time off of work which could have a devastating impact on your ability to provide for yourself and your family.

 Fortunately, when you contact a North Charleston workers’ compensation attorney at Shelly Leeke Law Firm for help, we can guide you through the application process and assist you if your workers’ compensation application is denied.
-Contact our team today for a free consultation and learn more about what you need to do to get your workers’ comp claim approved.
+Contact our North Charleston personal injury lawyers today for a free consultation and learn more about what you need to do to get your workers’ comp claim approved.